-AirWave displays summary information about alerts, including the alert type and how many times an event occurred over the past 2 hours and the last 24 hours, in table that is available from the following WebUI pages:
+AirWave displays summary information about alerts, including the alert type and how many times an event occurred over the past 2 hours and the last 24 hours.
+For more information about alerts, see "Viewing System Alerts" on page 321.

+You can view the Alert table from the following WebUI pages:

 - Devices > List

 - Devices > Monitor

 - Groups > Monitor

 - Home > Overview

 - Clients > Connected or Client Detail

-- System > Alerts .
-For more information, see "Viewing System Alerts" on page 316.
+- System > Alerts